foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_2d.rst

    +-------------------------------------------+----------------------------------------+
 ..

-The available 2D Convolution functions must comply with the following conditions:
+Ensure that you satisfy the following conditions before calling the function:

  - ``in``, ``weights`` and ``bias`` tensors must be valid.